Abdel-2020/WD-P2---Booki-resources-EN/style-guide.md

 ## Functional Specifications

-● Users will be able to search for accommodation in the town of their choosing.
+- Users will be able to search for accommodation in the town of their choosing.
 The search field is an input field, so users will need to be able to edit this.
 This field should be part of a form so that it can be validated by W3C.
-The search part does not need to be functional All maps for accommodation and activities should be entirely clickable (and not just the title).
+The search part does not need to be functional.
+All maps for accommodation and activities should be entirely clickable (and not just the title).
 For the time being the links are empty.
-You can use a “href=”#”” attribute to simulate the presence of a link
+You can use a “href=”#”” attribute to simulate the presence of a link.

 - The filters should change appearance during mouseover.
 Up to us to decide.